Community

 Council Domains

 In 2020, the GOSH Community Governance Working Group established a list of domains overseen by the GOSH Council.
-In 2022, GOSH council members met to further refine these domains and decide on council members to lead them.
+In 2022, GOSH council members met to refine these domains further and decide on council members to lead them.
 You can see each of these domains, and the council members responsible for leading them, below.

-- Roadmap led by Roadmap working group
+- Roadmap led by Frank

-- Funding: led by Community Council Board Seat for OSHF (Pen)
+- Funding: led by Karl

 Community Coordinator